 What is Blepharitis?

-Blepharitis is a term that literally means “inflamed eyelids”.
-It’s a very common condition often referred to as “granulated eyelids” because of the crusts that form along the lid margin, in the area where eyelashes grow.
-Blepharitis is a chronic condition, which means it can’t be cured, but the symptoms it causes can easily be controlled.
+Blepharitis is a term that means “inflamed eyelids”.
+It’s a very common condition often referred to as “granulated eyelids” because of the crusts that form along the lid where eyelashes grow.
+There is no cure for Blepharitis, but we can easily control the symptoms it causes.

 What Causes Blepharitis?

-Blepharitis is caused by inflammation and bacterial growth in the oil glands located along the lid margin, known as meibomian glands.
+Inflammation and bacterial growth in the oil glands along the lid margin causes Blepharitis.
 It’s often seen in people who have seborrheic dermatitis, or who have dandruff in the scalp and eyebrows.
-Another skin condition often associated with blepharitis is Rosacea.
+Another skin condition often associated with Blepharitis is Rosacea.

 What Are The Symptoms of Blepharitis?

-Redness and crusting of the lid margins, as well as foamy tears, are common symptoms in people with blepharitis, although some individuals who have it may not be aware of any symptoms.
+Redness, crusting of the eyelids, and foamy tears are common symptoms in people with blepharitis, although some people with the condition may not have any symptoms.
 Most people with blepharitis experience symptoms that can include itching, red eyes, burning, tearing, a gritty foreign body sensation, light sensitivity, eyelashes that fall out or become misdirected, thickened lid margins, and frequent styes.

 How Is Blepharitis Treated?

-Your eye doctor may suggest a number of different treatments, often referred to as “lid hygiene”, as well as medications.
+Your eye doctor may suggest several treatments, often referred to as “lid hygiene”, and medications.

-- Oral Antibiotics: These may be prescribed for more severe cases of blepharitis.
+- Oral Antibiotics: We may prescribe for more severe cases of blepharitis.